FAQs Please refer to the below for our answers to our most frequently-asked-questions.

 How many can take part?

-We operate from a relatively small shop premises in East Dulwich, so numbers are limited to around 12-15 participants + one or two parents.
-On Sundays, we can expand this number by using the back room.
+We operate from a relatively small shop premises in East Dulwich, so numbers are typically 10-16 participants + one or two parents.
+On Sundays, we have more space to store coats, food, presents etc due to the piano room at the back being vacant.
 We have catered successfully for parties of up to of 18!

 In addition to hosting at our shop, we offer a mobile service at your own home or venue of your choice.